 5.3A BS channel bandwidth for CA

-5.3A.1 Maximum transmission bandwidth configuration for CA
+5.3A.1 Transmission bandwidth configuration for CA

-For carrier aggregation, the maximum transmission bandwidth configuration is defined per component carrier and the requirement is specified in subclause 5.3.2.
+For carrier aggregation, the transmission bandwidth configuration is defined per component carrier and the requirement is specified in subclause 5.3.2.

 5.3A.2 Minimum guardband and transmission bandwidth configuration for CA

-For intra-band contiguous carrier aggregation, Aggregated Channel Bandwidth and Guard Bands are defined as follows, see Figure 5.3A.2-1.
+For intra-band contiguous carrier aggregation, Aggregated BS Channel Bandwidth and Guard Bands are defined as follows, see Figure 5.3A.2-1.